Dr. Tanya Kevorkian

 - HIST 611: Social History of Music in Europe

-Dr. Tanya Kevorkian’s teaching and research interests include Germany, music, colonial Pennsylvania, and environmental history.
+Dr. Tanya Kevorkian’s teaching and research interests include Germany, music, early Pennsylvania, and environmental history.

 B.A., History and Music, Mount Holyoke College, 1987